eeshuan/webpage/README.md

 # webpage-boilerplate
-Boilerplate template for webpage using gatsbyjs
+Boilerplate template for webpage using:
+- gatsbyjs
+- scss
+- typescript

+Created by Hazelnut